steve-cse/bytecron-labs/src/main/resources/posts/euclidean-algorithm.md

 ---
 title: Euclidean Algorithm
 date: March 15 2025
 excerpt: A fundamental method for computing the greatest common divisor (GCD) of two integers.
-Starting from the principle of repeated subtraction and moving toward an optimized version using the modulus operator, the post provides both mathematical insight and practical implementation in Java.
-It also includes a complexity analysis that highlights the algorithm’s efficiency in terms of time and space.
+Starting from the principle of repeated subtraction and moving toward an optimized version using the modulus operator.
 author: Steve Boby George
 slug: in-the-beginning
 ---